11.1 – The Valuation Ratio

 - Price to Earnings (P/E) Ratio

 Continuing with the Amara Raja Batteries Limited (ARBL) example, let us implement these ratios to see how ARBL fares.
 The stock price of ARBL is a vital input used to calculate the valuation ratios.
-As I write this chapter on 28th of Oct 2014, ARBL is trading at Rs.661 per share.
+As I write this chapter on 28th of Oct 2014, ARBL trades at Rs.661 per share.

 We also need the total number of shares outstanding in ARBL to calculate the above ratios.
 If you recollect, we have calculated the same in chapter 6.
 The total number of shares outstanding is 17,08,12,500 or 17.081Crs